turingschool/curriculum/source/projects/merchant.markdown

 ### Manipulating the Order

-We can add items to the order, but we can’t remove them!
+We can add items to the order, but we can’t remove them.

 #### Removing a Single Item from the Order